wp-plugins/zedity/readme.txt

 Here is a video that gives you an idea of how easy it is to create content with Zedity:
 [youtube http://www.youtube.com/watch?v=AOlNNbiw1-A]

+Contacts:
-For further details and information you can visit the [Zedity Plugin for WordPress site](http://zedity.com/plugin/wp).
+     [Zedity Plugin for WordPress site](http://zedity.com): find details, discover the [Premium](http://zedity.com/plugin/wp) version, etc.
+     [Zedity on Facebook](https://www.facebook.com/Zedity): do you want to share your Zedity site?
+Share your link!

 == Installation ==